- 1. Think about your App story first before starting to lay it out: Make a plan.

 Synchronize your text with a narrator's voice so that it gets into a Karaoke type of effect that helps children to learn how to read.
 This feature also works with multi-language.

 iOS has already pre-installed dozens of voices to be used, and you can even use the word by word highlight.
-Android has fewer languages available and you may need to download a new one, in case the language you want to use is different than the one set in your phone or tablet.

 This feature is disabled for MAC OS, since it does not support it well.